darwinia-network/darwinia-docs-deprecated/content/en/wiki-mainnet-params.md

 ### Other stake(power)
 The *other stake (power)* is the amount of power that nominators have trusted the validator with.
 This partly indicates the level of confidence that nominators have on the validator.

+### Points
+The *point* is a measure of the validator's achievement in the current era.
+The validator normally gets 20 points for each block produced by them.
+If a validator has 1200 *points*, it means that this validator has produced 60(=1200/20) blocks successfully so far in current era.